Skip to main content

 txpool.max-tx-gas

 Maximum gas limit for individual transactions.
-Transactions exceeding this limit will be rejected.
+Transactions exceeding this limit will be rejected by the transaction pool

 --txpool.max-tx-gas <MAX_TX_GAS_LIMIT>